 International Development & Spanish (2014 – 2018)

 I studied International Development & Spanish at the University of Leeds, including a year abroad at Juan Carlos Tercero, Madrid.
-While studying, I supervised the University Union bar and worked as an Outdoor Activity Facilitator for fellow students.
-I was secretary of the University Boxing Club and an active member of the Horse Riding Society and Buddhist Meditation Society.
-I was selected for and completed the Emerging Leaders Program and cycled from Leeds, England to Berlin, Germany in aid of Bicycle Ambulances, Malawi.
+While studying, I supervised the University Union bar and worked as an Outdoor Activity Facilitator.
+I was secretary of the University Boxing Club and I was selected for the Emerging Leaders Program.
+I cycled from Leeds, England to Berlin, Germany in aid of Bicycle Ambulances, Malawi.
 (Grade – 2:1)

-From leaving school to the end of my university studies, I worked seasonally on a horse ranch in the Sierra Nevada mountains, in Southern Spain.
-I took care of 20+ horses as well as rescue animals like dogs, cats, chickens, geese, and more.
-Living totally off-grid in blistering summers and freezing winters helped me become a resilient person that feels most at ease in nature.
-In some seasons, I worked as a nanny to the two young children and in other seasons I exercised horses or managed a team of international workers on the ranch.
+From leaving school to the end of my university studies, I worked seasonally on a horse ranch in the Sierra Nevada.
+I took care of 20+ horses as well as dogs, cats, chickens, geese, and more.
+Living off-grid in blistering summers and freezing winters helped me become a resilient person that feels most at ease in nature.
 I assisted the vet and blacksmith, cooked chilli by the bucket load, and learned to wash my clothes in a river.

 Being the Change

 BA International Development and Spanish, University of Leeds

 Foundation Course in Soil Microbiology, Soil Food Web School